ShikharSingh-GitHub/OktaAuthTester/README.md

 - Double-check the `Authorization: Bearer <token>` header in Postman.
 - Decode your token at [jwt.io](https://jwt.io/) to inspect claims.
 - Check API logs for more details on the error.

+For Basic + MFA:
+- Make sure the user is enrolled in Okta Verify Push.
+- Approve the push within ~90 seconds.
+- If you see "MFA required but no Push factor", enroll Push or adjust policy.